 What Items Should I Leave at Home?

 Please leave all valuables at home.
 This includes large amounts of cash, jewelry, expensive clothing, or other valuables.
-SHHA will not accept responsibility for patients’ personal items and valuables.
+SHH will not accept responsibility for patients’ personal items and valuables.

 What Kind of Room Will I Stay In?

 SHH provides private, semi-private, and ward rooms.
 While we will make every effort to provide you with the room type you request, it may not be possible due to patient volume or infection control requirements.
 Please note that private and semi-private rooms (if requested by you) are not covered by OHIP and the extra charge must be paid by you or your private insurance company.

 Are Meals Provided?